zpconn/zachconn/posts/2016-08-17-enforcing-restricted-apis-at-the-type-level-using-free-monads.markdown

 There are several ways in Haskell to create such a read-only API yourself.
 The approach detailed here uses free monads to define a read-only DSL; effects in the DSL can then be interpreted into actions in the full monad and executed in `IO`.
 As an example, I'll create a limited read-only API to Redis, built on top of the `hedis` library.

 To begin with, we need to define the possible read-only actions available in our DSL.
 Before we do that, I should tell you that `hedis` functions use some clever type-level tricks in order to have "two possible types" depending on context.
-For instance, the ```get``` function returns a value of type either `Redis (Either Result ByteString)` or `Queued ByteString`.
+For instance, the ```get``` function returns a value of type either `Redis (Either Reply ByteString)` or `Queued ByteString`.
 The former type is returned outside of transactions and the latter inside transactions (via `multiExec`).
 The ```Queued``` type is used to statically enforce that Redis query results cannot be used in the middle of a transaction but only after the entire transaction has been atomically processed.

 As a simplification, we're only going to treat the former case, so our read-only API will only be usable outside of transactions.
 With that in mind, we can define the available read-only actions using an algebraic data type: